yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 The first and most important quality of a good leader is his or her ability to separate bad apples from good ones as soon as possible.
-Nothing will earn you more disrespect from your team than tolerance of underperforming team members.
+Nothing will earn you more disrespect from your team than tolerance of under-performing team members.
 Your job as a leader is to help the best players play better, and they can't play better if they see that management doesn't understand the difference between excellence and mediocrity.
 It's a severe demotivating factor.